Home > Buyers Guides

 Cycling bib shorts style

 Style is both personal and ever-changing, and these days, cycling style can be whatever you like.
-Subdued, solid color options like the Rapha kit pictured here are trending, but bright colors and patterns are still offered by many brands depending on the model. (photo/Ben Guernsey)
+Subdued, solid color options like the Rapha kit pictured here are trending, but bright colors and patterns are still offered by many brands, depending on the model. (photo/Ben Guernsey)

 Finding the Right Fit

 Finding a perfect-fitting bib short can be tricky without getting in the saddle for a test ride.
-The next best option is to assume your cycling posture when trying any bib shorts you are considering.
+The next best option is to assume your cycling posture when trying on any bib shorts you are considering.
 In this position, assess the overall fit and feel, checking closely for any discomfort or ill-fitting areas.
 It’s fair to also judge bib shorts based on how easy (or difficult) it is to pull the straps up and over your shoulders.
 That said, remember that bib shorts are not designed to be perfectly comfortable when standing upright, and that’s precisely why it’s important to use the cycling position to assess their fit.

 If possible, we recommend trying bib shorts on to ensure they are a correct fit.
 Like any other clothing, they come in a range of sizes to fit various body shapes and sizes.
 Bib shorts are designed to be form-fitting and have stretch engineered into the fabrics.
 All provide at least a little compression, although some are specifically designed to be highly compressive.
 They should be supportive, comfortable, and free of excessively loose or tight spots or pressure points that could cause discomfort over time.